Explanation

 =DATE(2026,1,18)+TIME(12,0,0)

 This formula returns the datetime value January 18, 2026 at 12:00 PM (46040.5).
 Of course, most users will enter the date and times manually by typing the date and time in a cell.
 The trick is to enter the date and time separated by a space.
-For example, to enter the datetime January 18, 2026 at 12:00 PM, you can enter 18-Jan-2026 12:00 PM.
-Excel will automatically convert the text to a datetime value.
-Importantly, you can also enter a datetime in the ISO 8601 format by removing the "T" and "Z".
+For example, to enter January 18, 2026 at 12:00 PM, type 18-Jan-2026 12:00 PM, and Excel will automatically convert the text to a datetime value.
+Importantly, you can also enter a datetime in the UTC format by removing the "T" and "Z".

 2026-01-18 12:00:00 // YYYY-MM-DD HH:MM:SS

 Excel will correctly understand this as a datetime value.
-In other words, if we remove the "T" and "Z" from the UTC timestamp, Excel will be able to interpret it as a valid datetime.
+To summarize, if we remove the "T" and "Z" from the UTC timestamp, Excel will be able to interpret it as a valid datetime.
 This is the approach we will take in the following examples.

 Tip: you can also enter a format like